 Fred Lepkin is a Canadian historian and an avid genealogist on the quest to uncover his family history.
-How I got in contact with Fred?
-Well, a relative of him was performing some online research and ends up at my website, to be more specific, at my article on a Travel Document with a Sugihara visa.
+How did I get in contact with Fred?
+Well, a relative of his was performing some online research and ended up at my website, specifically at my article on a Travel Document with a Sugihara visa.
 Fred contacted me then by email asking for more details.
 I sent him all the data and pictures I had from this document.

 Benno & Bertha Lapidus (to whom the travel document was issued) were siblings.
-Fred inherited in 1988 a small studio apartment in Paris from his great aunt, Marie Scher, nee Lapidus (Marie was the sister of Benno, Bertha and Elizabeth).
-His family hailed from Bialystok, Poland after WWII.
-Fred found then among Marie’s papers documents and correspondence showing ongoing efforts to reclaim parent’s Polish property, etc.
+Fred inherited 1988 a small studio apartment in Paris from his great aunt, Marie Scher, nee Lapidus (Marie was the sister of Benno, Bertha, and Elizabeth).
+His family hailed from Bialystok, Poland, after WWII.
+Fred found that Marie’s papers, documents, and correspondence showed ongoing efforts to reclaim her parents’ Polish property.

-Bertha and Benno got saved by righteous diplomat Shinue Sugihara who issued a life-saving visa for them to escape from the Nazis and the Holocaust.
-Full details about this document can be found in my article “Altered Sugihara Travel Document To Save Not One Jewish Life But Two”.
+Bertha and Benno were saved by righteous diplomat Shinue Sugihara, who issued a life-saving visa to escape from the Nazis and the Holocaust.
+Full details about this document can be found in my article “Altered Sugihara Travel Document To Save Not One Jewish Life But Two.”

-Also Marie Scher (nee Lapidus) and her husband Arkady were saved during the German occupation in Paris till liberation by a true friend – at tremendous risk – not only for hiding them, but also for transferring her identity to Marie.
-The act of hiding Marie and Arkady as well as transferring her identity to Marie, would, had she been caught, resulted in a certain death penalty.
+Also, Marie Scher (nee Lapidus) and her husband Arkady were saved during the German occupation in Paris till liberation by a true friend – at tremendous risk – not only for hiding them but also for transferring her identity to Marie.
+The act of hiding Marie and Arkady and moving her identity to Marie would have her been caught, resulting in a specific death penalty.

 Fred mentioned he was able three years ago to register a claim for the property with a new claims organization.
-They sent him a claim number but nothing has transpired since.
-But again by random he met in Bangkok a Polish lawyer specialized on such cases.
+They sent him a claim number, but nothing has transpired since.
+But again, by random, he met in Bangkok, a Polish lawyer who specialized in such cases.
 Let’s hope Fred’s curious case will end up in peace and harmony.